chrisurline/treasurehunt/README.md

 ### Credits:

-- Some snippets of code and methods for URLHaus queries were taken from:
+- Some snippets and methods for URLHaus queries were taken from:
     - Author: [ThreatHive](https://github.com/threathive)
     - [URLHaus API Client](https://github.com/threathive/urlhaus)